postsharp/PostSharp.Community.HelloWorld/README.md

     return 42;
 }
 ```
-#### Building and Testing

-TODO: Describe how to build and test the add-in.

 #### Installation (as a user of this plugin)
 1. Install the NuGet package: `PM> Install-Package PostSharp.Community.HelloWorld`